stargatedaw/stargate/src/windows/README.md

 - Python
 - MSYS2
 - NSIS
-- Visual Studio
 - Stargate repo and dependencies

 The build steps proceed as follows:
 - Pull the source code
 - Build the engine exe
-- Strip the DWARF debug symbols and convert them to PDB
+- (optional) Strip the DWARF debug symbols and convert them to PDB
 - Run pyinstaller to create the portable executable
 - Run NSIS to create the Windows installer